The measures taken to protect hearing from harmful levels of acoustic noise.

 The integration of communication services that are exchanged over an enterprise network.
 For example, web and video conferencing, instant messaging, and presence information.

-The set of standards set by the U.S. Department of Defense that ensures products meet certain requirements.
+The standards set by the US Department of Defense that ensure products meet certain requirements.

 The United States Occupational Safety and Health Administration.
 The Jabra Safetone feature complies with the US OSHA requirements (see 'Safetone').